 This book is a love letter to all foods that happen to find themselves on a stick.
 Who knew that spaghetti and meatballs belonged on a stick?
 I am game, are you?
 Chicken and waffles?
 Brilliant!
 This book was created for me because I hate to get my hands dirty when I eat.
 How fun would a party be featuring all foods on a stick?
 Everything is more fun when served on a stick, don’t you agree?

 I made a pesto version as well and it was divine.
-I am thinking that at my next birthday party, that we do a few versions.
-Some normal kid ones, but also some more grown up pizza skewers.
-Maybe a prosciutto, arugula, and blue cheese one or some really fancy dipping sauces, like a puttanesca.
+I am thinking that at my next birthday party, we do a few versions.
+Some normal kid ones, but also some more grown-up pizza skewers.
+Maybe prosciutto, arugula, and blue cheese one or some really fancy dipping sauces, like a puttanesca.
 Grab this book and be prepared to have fun.
 And then really, really, want to throw a cocktail party in the near future.

-Bake in a preheated 425 degree oven for 12 minutes.
+Step 4: Bake in a preheated 425-degree oven for 12 minutes.
 Take the pizza rolls out and top with another spoonful of sauce and some extra cheese.
-Matt mixes his leftover sauce and cheese together, but I did not follow directions.
+Matt mixes his leftover sauce and cheese together, but I did not follow the directions.
 Bad girl.
 Put the pizza rolls back into the oven for an additional 5 minutes or until the cheese is golden.

 See those brown bits of cheese on the cookie sheet?
 Yeah, I’ll fight you for them.

 Insert a skewer and you are in business.
 My house smelled so garlicky that I was distracted and forgot to take a picture of the garlic butter sauce.
 Melt the butter over low heat in a saucepan until it melts.
-Pour the butter through a fine mesh sieve and throw the solids away.
+Pour the batter through a fine-mesh sieve and throw the solids away.
 Put the butter back into the saucepan and add the minced garlic.
 Simmer over medium-low heat for 20 minutes.